Gluten Free Pear Corn Muffins

 12. Oil muffin pans, and fill cups with mixture a little over the top so that they are rounded.

-13. Smooth out tops, as whatever they look like after being smoothed is somewhat the shape they will be afterbeing baked.
+13. Smooth out tops, as whatever they look like after being smoothed is somewhat the shape they will be after they bake.

-14. Add the extra pears to the top of muffins; and push into dough half way.
+14. If you reserved some pears for the tops, add them to the top of muffins and push into dough half way.

 15. Bake for approximately 28 – 30 minutes or until golden.